813-264-5583

 BILL BRUNTON

-Mr. Brunton has logged over 14,000 hours of total time, and has given over 7,000 hours of dual instruction in aircraft ranging from J3 Cubs to Jets.
-Bill holds ATP, CFII, MEI, AGI, IFI certificates and is type rated in the BE200, BE300, BE300F, BE1900, BE2000, and CE500 aircraft.
+Mr. Brunton has been flying for 55 years and has logged over 20,000 hours of flight time.
+He has given over 9,000 hours of dual instruction in aircraft ranging from J3 Cubs to Jets.
+Bill holds ATP AMEL and ASEL, CFII, MEI, Gold Seal and AGI, IGI, certificates.
+He is type rated in the B737, BE200, BE300, BE1900, BE2000, CE500, DA50, and DC9 aircraft.
+He is an FAA Designated Pilot Examiner for Private through ATP and for many type ratings.

 Mr. Brunton was employed by Beech Aircraft Corporation as a pilot Instructor in the Beech Training Center from 1976 through 1986.
 He taught Beech customers in ground courses along with simulator and flight sessions.
 He authored many of the courses and developed the training materials used.
 He worked for Flight Safety International from 1986 to 1990 where he was Director of Standards along with duties as ground, Simulator and flight instructor.
-He has been an FAA Designated Examiner for Private through ATP and for the type ratings he holds.

 GARY BROWN